farm-fe/farm/README.md

 **Features**:

-- 🔥 **Super Fast**: Start a react / vue(incoming) project in milliseconds.
-- ⚡ **"1ms" HMR**: Finish a HMR within 10ms for the most situations.
+- 🔥 **Super Fast**: Written in Rust, start a react / vue(incoming) project in milliseconds, perform a HMR update within 10ms for the most situations.
-- 🧰 **Fully Pluggable**: Support both rust plugins and js plugins.
+- 🧰 **Fully Pluggable**: Everything inside Farm is powered by plugins, achieve anything you want by creating a plugin.
+Support both rust plugins and js plugins.
-- ⚙️ **Native Web Assets Compiling Supported**: Support support compiling JS/TS/JSX/TSX, css, html natively.
+- ⚙️ **Native Web Assets Compiling Supported**: Support compiling JS/TS/JSX/TSX, css, html natively.
+- **Lazy Compilation**: Dynamic imported resources are compiled only when they are requested.
+- **Partial Bundling**: Bundle your project into a few reasonable bundles, speed up the resources loading without losing the caching granularity.
+- **Consistency**: What you see in development will be exactly the same as what you've got in production.
+- **Compatibility**: Support both legacy(es5) and modern browsers.

 <br/>